-Our anchor product, the ScottRasmussen.com Daily Tracking Poll, is based upon survey interviews with 1,000 Registered Voters per night, five nights a week.
+ScottRasmussen.com currently interviews 1,000 Registered Voters per night, five nights a week.
 HarrisX collects responses for this poll using online survey research and sampling from a comprehensive, diverse panel(s) of respondents who are screened to determine voter registration status and achieve a mix of political party affiliation, geographically represented, and relevant demographics (see Methodology).

 The Presidential Job Approval rating and other basic measures of the political environment are explored daily and reported on a three-day rolling average basis.
 Topics measured daily include the Generic Congressional Ballot, Trust in Government, Right Track/Wrong Track, and more.
 Weekly compilations of this data are also provided to allow for more in-depth demographic analysis.
 In time, we will also offer monthly compilations.

-Additionally, the tracking poll is structured to measure dozens of topics on a weekly or monthly basis.
+Additionally, our polling is structured to measure dozens of topics on a weekly or monthly basis.
 Topics covered include Health Care, Immigration, Universal Basic Income, Individual Rights, Technology, Guns, Climate Change, Economic Inequality, the Regulatory State, and more.

 Finally, each night’s survey includes questions specifically tied to topics currently in the news.
 A list of our most recent survey releases can be found on the top left corner of our home page or listed in the right hand column on most other pages.
 Sign up HERE to receive a daily email update highlighting our latest results.
 You can also follow our work on Facebook or Twitter.